rafalp/Misago/dev-docs/plugins/hooks/check-locked-private-thread-permission-hook.md

-# `check_locked_thread_permission_hook`
+# `check_locked_private_thread_permission_hook`

-This hook allows plugins to extend or replace the logic for checking whether a user has permission to bypass a thread's locked status.
+This hook allows plugins to extend or replace the logic for checking whether a user has permission to bypass a private thread's locked status.

 ## Location